-Centerless grinding involves the part being supported on a workpiece rest blade that sits between two rotating cylinders:
+Precision centerless grinding is one of several machining processes that use abrasive cutting to remove material from a part (workpiece).
+The process involves the part being supported on a workpiece rest blade that sits between two rotating cylinders:

-- A regulating wheel, which controls the part’s rotational speed and feed rate (for the in-feed method) or linear travel (for the through-feed method)
+- A regulating wheel, which controls the part’s rotational speed and feed rate (for in-feed grinding) or linear travel (for through-feed grinding)

 - A larger abrasive grinding wheel

-The workpiece is held in place by the pressure of the rotating wheels, with no fixturing required — a factor that simplifies setup and makes for fast turnaround times.
-Because the workpiece is rigidly supported, there is no deflection during the grinding operation.
+The beauty of precision centerless grinding is that the workpiece is held in place by the pressure of the rotating wheels.
+No fixturing is required, so the setup is simple and turnaround times are fast.
+And because the workpiece is rigidly supported, there is no deflection during the grinding operation.

-Centerless grinding is virtually continuous because, compared with grinding between centers, the loading time is small.
-Long lengths can be ground continuously and even large quantities of small parts can be automatically ground by means of various feeder attachments.
+Precision centerless grinding is virtually continuous because, compared with grinding between centers, the loading time is small.
+So, long lengths can be ground continuously.
+Even large quantities of small parts can be automatically ground by means of various feeder attachments.

-In addition, centerless grinders are capable of performing consistently at high speeds.
+In addition, centerless grinders can perform consistently at high speeds.
 That makes the process a great choice for high-volume applications in aerospace, automotive, military, medical, and other industries.

-3. Methods differ in how parts are fed through the machine.
+3. Grinding methods differ in how parts are fed through the machine.

-The primary difference between these two most commonly used methods of centerless grinding is in how the workpieces are fed through the centerless grinding machines.
+The primary difference between the two most commonly used methods of precision centerless grinding is in how the workpieces are fed through the machine.